telegramdesktop/tdesktop/README.md

 17. Don't share my phone number when add someone to contacts
 18. Multiple accounts increase to 10
 19. Support multiple chat forward
-20. [Time to RUSH!
-We should run faster than official TDesktop~] Upload file size limit increase to 2GB(2000MB)

 ## Supported systems